 NBC has the broadcasting rights for Formula 1 in the US, with NBC Sports streaming all the races of the upcoming season online for free!
-However, the catch with streaming NBC Sports online is that you will need a US cable subscription.
+However, the catch with streaming NBC Sports online is that you will need an existing US cable subscription.

-As is this case with Sky Sports, US citizens with access to NBC Sports will need a VPN to access the stream when travelling abroad.
+As is this case with Sky Sports, US citizens with access to NBC Sports will need a VPN to access the stream from outside of the US.

-How to Watch the Russian Grand Prix Online: Step-by-step Guide
+How to Watch the Azerbaijan Grand Prix Online: Step-by-step Guide

 - Pick one of the streaming options I’ve highlighted above.

-- Download and install the VPN software you have chosen on your internet-connected device.
+- Download and install the chosen VPN software on your internet-connected device.

-- Connect to a VPN server in Australia (to stream Network Ten or Foxtel Play), the US (for NBC Sports) or the UK (for Sky Sports).
+- Connect to a VPN server in Australia (to stream Network Ten or Foxtel Play) or the US/UK (for NBC Sports/Sky Sports).

 - Head over to your chosen streaming option.
 Sign up and complete any registration or payment with the service (if necessary).

-- Start streaming the Russian Grand Prix online!
+- Start streaming the Azerbaijan Grand Prix online!

-The next race of the 2017 Formula One season will be the Spanish Grand Prix in Barcelona on 14 May.
-Stay in touch to find out how you can stream the race online for free!
+The next race of the 2017 Formula 1 season will be the Austrian Grand Prix at the Red Bull Ring in Spielberg on 9 July.
+Stay in touch to find out how you can stream the race online!